 Shared Symptoms Between ADHD & Sleep Apnea

 Doctors who aren’t familiar with sleep disorders may misdiagnose you or your child with ADHD.
 It’s important to understand their shared symptoms to better understand what you or your child may be suffering from.

 The following symptoms that are connected to ADHD are also indicative of a sleep disorder:

 - Memory problems

 If you notice these symptoms occurring in yourself, a loved one, or your child, it’s important to take action.
-The only way to diagnose sleep apnea is to get a sleep test and review the results with a qualified sleep specialist.
+The only way to diagnose sleep apnea is to undergo a sleep study and review the results with a qualified sleep specialist.

-Sleep tests can be taken in a facility or in the comfort of your own home.
-It’s a painless process — you’ll be monitored by special attachments overnight that will record your breathing, movement and temperature patterns.
+Undergoing a sleep study can be taken in a facility or in the comfort of your own home.
+It’s a painless process as you’ll be monitored by special attachments overnight that will record your breathing, movement, and temperature patterns.

 After your test, a sleep physician will review your results, and if necessary, give a diagnosis.
-From there, you can seek treatment with Dr. Sage White.
+From there, you can seek sleep apnea treatment with Dr. White.

 Contact Dr. White Today